Skip to content

 The following code samples redirect a user to Nylas for authentication.

-Nylas provides granular auth scopes that allow you to control the level of access your application has to users’ data.
-For a list of scopes that Nylas supports, see the Authentication scopes documentation.
+Nylas provides granular scopes that allow you to control the level of access your application has to users’ data.
+For a list of scopes that Nylas supports, see Using granular scopes to request user data.

 Next, your application has to handle the authentication response from Nylas, as in the examples below.